85

 Avg Rating

-From Wikipedia, the free encyclopedia.
-Gerard Anthony "Tony" Bill (born 23 August 1940) is an American actor, producer, and director.
+Gerard Anthony "Tony" Bill (born August 23, 1940) is an American actor, producer, and director.
 He produced the 1973 movie The Sting, for which he shared the Academy Award for Best Picture with Michael Phillips and Julia Phillips.
-The Sting became one of the highest grossing films in history.

-From Wikipedia, the free encyclopedia.
-Gerard Anthony "Tony" Bill (born 23 August 1940) is an American actor, producer, and director.
+Gerard Anthony "Tony" Bill (born August 23, 1940) is an American actor, producer, and director.
 He produced the 1973 movie The Sting, for which he shared the Academy Award for Best Picture with Michael Phillips and Julia Phillips.
-The Sting became one of the highest grossing films in history.

 He majored in English and art at the University of Notre Dame in South Bend, Indiana, from which he graduated in 1962.
 Bill began his career as an actor in the 60s, first appearing on screen as Frank Sinatra's ingenuous younger brother in Come Blow Your Horn (1963).
 Bill specialized in likeable but none-too-bright juveniles and young leads.
 His acting credits include None But the Brave (1965), You're A Big Boy Now (1966), Never a Dull Moment (1968), Ice Station Zebra (1968), Shampoo (1975), The Little Dragons (1980), Pee-wee's Big Adventure (1985), and Less Than Zero (1987).